DjangoGirls/tutorial/en/django_models/README.md

       Applying blog.0001_initial...
 OK

 Hurray!
 Our Post model is now in our database!
 It would be nice to see it, right?
 Jump to the next chapter to see what your Post looks like!

+ (myvenv) ~/djangogirls$ python manage.py migrate blog This might trouble or report some errors so in such case use (myvenv) ~/djangogirls$ python manage.py syncdb